lvnttran/tum_gitcv/_pages/about.md

 I'm an Industrial Engineering researcher working at the intersection of **AI/ML for manufacturing** and **XR/VR simulation**, currently based at the [G-SCOP Laboratory](https://www.g-scop.grenoble-inp.fr/), Grenoble INP - Université Grenoble Alpes.
 Passionate Industrial Engineering enthusiast dedicated to applying AI models and XR solutions for problem-solving in Operational Research.
 Excited about the power of data analysis to drive informed decision-making and optimization.

-I hold a Master's in Sustainable Industrial Engineering from Grenoble INP and a Bachelor's in Industrial Engineering & Management from Da Nang University of Science and Technology.
+I hold a Master's in Sustainable Industrial Engineering from Grenoble Institute of Technology and a Bachelor's in Industrial Engineering & Management from Da Nang University of Science and Technology.
 I'll be joining the [Laboratoire en intelligence des données (LID)](https://www.polymtl.ca/) at Polytechnique Montréal for further doctoral research.

 ### Research Overview
 - **Machine Learning** — hybrid learning chains and case-based reasoning (CBR) for manufacturing time estimation
-- **Decision-Making** — multi-criteria decision-making (Analytic Hierarchy Process, Random Forest) for R&D project selection
+- **Decision-Making** — multi-criteria decision-making (AHP, RF) for R&D project selection
 - **VR/AR Simulation** — Unity/XR Toolkit applications for technical training and cultural-heritage education
 - **Smart Factory Systems** — IoT-driven monitoring, predictive maintenance, and defect detection